 The Kevin Adams 100 NC Waterfall Challenge – COMPLETED ON 6-22-19

 This blog (more of a website since it’s laid out like a website) is a photo-journal of my hikes.
-I’ve devoted a page to every waterfall I’ve visited, whether they deserve it or not.
+I’ve devoted a page to every waterfall and I’ve also added Fire Towers I’ve visited, whether they deserve it or not.
 Very few go into the latter category.
 My efforts here aren’t just about giving directions nor is this the definitive guide.
 Many of my hikes come with a story.
 Expect to see a lot of pictures.
-If you want to visit the places I’ve visited, each page includes driving and trail directions, mixed with commentary and opinions.
+If you want to visit the places I’ve visited, each page used to include driving directions, but in this day, I’m leaning toward providing the GPS of where I parked.
+There are trail directions, mixed with commentary and opinions.
+When the trail ends and the bushwhack/creekwalk begins, I can only point you in a direction.
 I am not a mapmaker so my distances are rounded off.
 Will they get you close to the falls?
 Sure.
 Are they a step-by-step, tree-by-tree, rock-by-rock accounting?
 Nope.

 Along with visiting the known waterfalls in the area, on occasion I come across one that had yet to be documented.
 Here is my short list of Waterfall Discoveries